borgbackup/borg/docs/faq.rst

 A mass-murderer space rock happens about once every 30 million years on average.
 This leads to a probability of such an event occurring in the next second to about :math:`10^{-15}`.
 That's **45** orders of magnitude more probable than the SHA-256 collision.
 Briefly stated, if you find SHA-256 collisions scary then your priorities are wrong.
+This example was grabbed from `this SO answer <https://stackoverflow.com/a/4014407/13359375>`_, it's great honestly.

 Still, the real question is if Borg tries to not make this happen?